-2.6.
+2.11.
 DKIM-Quoted-Printable

 The DKIM-Quoted-Printable encoding syntax resembles that described in Quoted-Printable [RFC2045], Section 6.7: any character MAY be encoded as an "=" followed by two hexadecimal digits from the alphabet "0123456789ABCDEF" (no lowercase characters permitted) representing the hexadecimal-encoded integer value of that character.
 All control characters (those with values < %x20), 8-bit characters (values > %x7F), and the characters DEL (%x7F), SPACE (%x20), and semicolon (";", %x3B) MUST be encoded.
 Note that all whitespace, including SPACE, CR, and LF characters, MUST be encoded.
 After encoding, FWS MAY be added at arbitrary locations in order to avoid excessively long lines; such whitespace is NOT part of the value, and MUST be removed before decoding.
+Use of characters not listed as "mail-safe" in [RFC2049] is NOT RECOMMENDED.

-INFORMATIVE NOTE: DKIM-Quoted-Printable differs from Quoted-Printable as defined in RFC 2045 in several important ways:
+INFORMATIVE NOTE: DKIM-Quoted-Printable differs from Quoted-Printable as defined in [RFC2045] in several important ways:

-- 1. Whitespace in the input text, including CR and LF, must be encoded.
-RFC 2045 does not require such encoding, and does not permit encoding of CR or LF characters that are part of a CRLF line break. - 2.
+- Whitespace in the input text, including CR and LF, must be encoded.
+[RFC2045] does not require such encoding, and does not permit encoding of CR or LF characters that are part of a CRLF line break. - 2.
 Whitespace in the encoded text is ignored.
 This is to allow tags encoded using DKIM-Quoted-Printable to be wrapped as needed.
-In particular, RFC 2045 requires that line breaks in the input be represented as physical line breaks; that is not the case here. - 3.
+In particular, [RFC2045] requires that line breaks in the input be represented as physical line breaks; that is not the case here. - 3.
 The "soft line break" syntax ("=" as the last non-whitespace character on the line) does not apply. - 4.
-DKIM-Quoted-Printable does not require that encoded lines be no more than 76 characters long (although there may be other requirements depending on the context in which the encoded text is being used). - 3.
-Protocol Elements
+DKIM-Quoted-Printable does not require that encoded lines be no more than 76 characters long (although there may be other requirements depending on the context in which the encoded text is being used).

+3. Protocol Elements

-Protocol Elements are conceptual parts of the protocol that are not specific to either signers or verifiers.
-The protocol descriptions for signers and verifiers are described in later sections (Signer Actions (Section 5) and Verifier Actions (Section 6)).
+Protocol Elements are conceptual parts of the protocol that are not specific to either Signers or Verifiers.
+The protocol descriptions for Signers and Verifiers are described in later sections ("Signer Actions" (Section 5) and "Verifier Actions" (Section 6)).
 NOTE: This section must be read in the context of those sections.